-PFOA has the potential to be a health concern because it can stay in the environment and in the human body for long periods of time.
-Studies have found that it is present worldwide at very low levels in just about everyone’s blood.
-Higher blood levels have been found in community residents where local water supplies have been contaminated by PFOA.
-People exposed to PFOA in the workplace can have levels many times higher.
+PFAS have the potential to be a health concern because they don’t break down easily and can stay in the environment and in the human body for a long time (which is why they are sometimes referred to as ‘forever chemicals’).
+Studies have found PFAS worldwide at very low levels in just about everyone’s blood.
+Higher blood levels have been found in communities where local water supplies have been contaminated by PFAS.
+People exposed to PFAS in the workplace can have levels many times higher.

-PFOA and some similar compounds can be found at low levels in some foods, drinking water, and in household dust.
-Although PFOA levels in drinking water are usually low, they can be higher in certain areas, such as near chemical plants that use PFOA.
+Some PFAS, such as PFOA, can be found at low levels in some foods, drinking water, and in household dust.
+Although the levels in drinking water are usually low, they can be higher in certain areas, such as near industrial plants that have used these chemicals.

-Many studies in recent years have looked at the possibility of PFOA causing cancer.
-Researchers use 2 main types of studies to try to figure out if such a substance might cause cancer.
+Researchers use 2 main types of studies to try to figure out if a substance might cause cancer.

-Studies in lab animals have found exposure to PFOA increases the risk of certain tumors of the liver, testicles, mammary glands (breasts), and pancreas in these animals.
-In general, well-conducted studies in animals do a good job of predicting which exposures cause cancer in people.
-But it isn’t clear if the way this chemical affects cancer risk in animals would be the same in humans.
+Studies in lab animals have found exposure to PFOA increases the risk of certain tumors of the liver, testicles, mammary glands (breasts), and pancreas.
+While not always the case, well-conducted studies in animals generally do a good job of predicting which exposures might cause cancer in people, too.

-Studies have looked at people exposed to PFOA from living near or working in chemical plants.
-Some of these studies have suggested an increased risk of testicular cancer with increased PFOA exposure.
-Studies have also suggested possible links to kidney cancer and thyroid cancer, but the increases in risk have been small and could have been due to chance.
+Studies have looked at cancer rates in people living near or working in PFOA-related chemical plants.
+Some of these studies have suggested an increased risk of testicular cancer and kidney cancer with increased PFOA exposure.
+Studies have also suggested a possible link to thyroid cancer, but the increases in risk have been small and could have been due to chance.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
 One of its goals is to identify causes of cancer.
-IARC has classified PFOA as “possibly carcinogenic to humans” (Group 2B), based on limited evidence in humans that it can cause testicular and kidney cancer, and limited evidence in lab animals.
+IARC has classified PFOA as “possibly carcinogenic to humans” (Group 2B), based on limited evidence in humans that it can cause testicular and kidney cancer, and limited evidence that it can cause cancer in lab animals.

 (For more information on the classification system IARC uses, see Known and Probable Human Carcinogens.)